THUYRan/THUYRan.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi!
 I am Yiran HU (胡伊然).
-My name comes from an old Chinese Poem. 蒹葭苍苍，白露为霜。所谓伊人，在水一方。(Green, green the reed.
+My name derives from an old Chinese Poem. 蒹葭苍苍，白露为霜。所谓伊人，在水一方。(Green, green the reed.
 Dew and frost gleam.
 Where’s she I need.
 Beyond the stream.)

 I am now a third year master student at Tsinghua University.
-My supervisors are Prof. [Weixing Shen](https://www.law.tsinghua.edu.cn/en/info/1056/1233.htm) and Prof. [Yiqun Liu](http://www.thuir.cn/group/~YQLiu/).
-Besides, I am also a research assistant in the University of Hong Kong, under the supervision of prof.[Ben Kao](https://www.cs.hku.hk/index.php/people/academic-staff/kao).
-My major research interest is about Computational Law.
-I have taken courses both in the Dept. of Computer Science and the School of Law.
-Studying both humanities and engineering, and collaborating with students from diverse backgrounds on research, makes my graduate life very interesting.
+I am fortunate to be supervised by Prof. [Weixing Shen](https://www.law.tsinghua.edu.cn/en/info/1056/1233.htm) and Prof. [Yiqun Liu](http://www.thuir.cn/group/~YQLiu/).
+Additionally, I serve as a research assistant at the University of Hong Kong, working under the guidance of Prof. [Ben Kao](https://www.cs.hku.hk/index.php/people/academic-staff/kao).
+My major research interest lies in Computational Law.
+Learning courses in both the Department of Computer Science and the School of Law and collaborating with students from diverse backgrounds on research, makes my graduate life very interesting.

-In the future, I want to explore more interesting researches on computational social science, includes AI in education, AI in psychology...I am extremely interested in how to integrate domain knowledge in language models.
+Looking ahead, I aspire to delve into more intriguing research areas within computational social science, such as AI in education and AI in psychology.
+I am particularly fascinated by the integration of domain knowledge in language models and also passionate about exploring the robustness and safety of AI.

-I am looking for a PhD position in 2024fall.
+In the upcoming fall of 2024, I am actively seeking a PhD position to further my academic journey.

 Publications